tapjs/tapjs/cli/index.md

   --harmony                   Enable all Harmony flags in JavaScript tests

   --strict                    Run JS tests in 'use strict' mode

+  --test-arg=<arg>            Pass an argument to test files spawned
+                              by the tap command line executable.
+                              This can be specified multiple times to pass multiple args to test scripts.

   --nyc-arg=<arg>             Pass an argument to nyc when running
                               child processes with coverage enabled.